rpliszka1987/javascript-practice/README.md

 ## Objects.js

-This is a personla practice of using objects in JS.
+This is a personal practice of using objects in JS.
 Here I created a collegeStudents object which is used to keep track of the students at a college.
 Each student has 3 properties: name, age, and degree.
 There is also prints all the students to the console with their name, age and degree.

+## Functions.js

+This is a personal practice of creating functions using JS.
+Here I created multiple functions which are as simple as loggin Hello followed by a name, to function which perform conditinal statements.